Mount Shasta

 Black Butte

-Next day we were up and on the road again in search of hikes.
-Last year we hiked the hell out of Shasta National Forest and so we were looking for something new.
-This led us off the main roads and onto many a dusty, rocky, and unpaved track.
-As the car slowly got covered in dust and we found no sign of published trailheads, we both became more and more apprehensive.
-Eventually, we turn-tail and returned to paved roads without finding one trailhead.
+The next day we were up and on the road again in search of hikes.
+Last year we hiked extensively in Shasta National Forest, so we were looking for something new.
+This led us off the main roads onto many dusty, rocky, unpaved tracks.
+As the car slowly became covered in dust and we found no sign of published trailheads, we both grew more apprehensive.
+Eventually, we turned back and returned to paved roads without finding a single trailhead.

-We were discouraged, but decided to try and find the trailhead for the Black Butte summit hike.
+We were discouraged but decided to try finding the trailhead for the Black Butte summit hike.
 Black Butte is a cluster of overlapping dacite lava domes formed into a butte.
-It is a parasitic satellite cone of the Mount Shasta volcano.
-The lava domes were extruded at the foot of the cone of Mount Shasta following the period of its major eruptions about 9,000–10,000 years ago.
+It is a parasitic satellite cone of Mount Shasta volcano.
+The lava domes were extruded at the foot of Mount Shasta's cone following its major eruption period about 9,000-10,000 years ago.

-We once again left paved roads and bumped around for an hour or so on more dirt fire trails to no avail.
-We couldn’t find the trailhead for this hike either and returned to our camp very weary, discouraged, and disheartened.
+We once again left paved roads and spent about an hour bumping around on dirt fire trails to no avail.
+We couldn't find this trailhead either and returned to camp weary, discouraged, and disheartened.

 Panther Meadows

-This day we were more determined than ever to find a good hike and drove to the very highest point, one can drive to, on Mount Shasta: Albatross car park.
-From here we did indeed find the Panther Meadows trailhead and spent the day hiking the high ground just below the 14,000-foot summit of the majestic and snowcapped Mount Shasta.
-Along with the towering Mount Shasta peak we were surrounded by Black, Gray, and Green Buttes.
-The high meadows were alive with tiny desert flowers, riddled with bubbling brooks, and beautiful beyond belief.
+This day we were more determined than ever to find a good hike and drove to the highest point accessible by car on Mount Shasta: Albatross car park.
+From here we finally found the Panther Meadows trailhead and spent the day hiking the high ground just below the 14,000-foot summit of the majestic, snow-capped Mount Shasta.
+Along with the towering peak, we were surrounded by Black, Gray, and Green Buttes.
+The high meadows were alive with tiny desert flowers, dotted with bubbling brooks, and beautiful beyond belief.

 This was the hike and the day we wanted.
 All our trials and tribulations were worth it to experience this grand day of hiking.